luciotato/LiteScript/source/lite-cli.lite.md

     -c, -compile     compile project, mainModule & all dependent files -o dir           output dir.
 Default is '.'
-    -b, -browser     compile for a browser environment (window instead of global, no process, etc) -v, -verbose     verbose level, default is 0 (0-2) -w, -warning     warning level, default is 1 (0-1) -comments        comment level on generated files, default is 1 (0-2) -version         print LiteScript version & exit
+    -b, -browser     compile for a browser environment (window instead of global, no process, etc) -v, -verbose     verbose level, default is 0 (0-3) -w, -warning     warning level, default is 1 (0-1) -comments        comment level on generated files, default is 1 (0-2) -version         print LiteScript version & exit

     Advanced options:
-    -es6, --harmony  used with -run, uses node --harmony -s,  -single     compile single file. do not follow import/require() calls -ifn, -ifnew     compile single file, only if source is newer -watch           watch current dir for source changes and compile -nm, -nomap      do not generate sourcemap
+    -s,  -single     compile single file. do not follow import/require() calls -ifn, -ifnew     compile only if source is newer -wa, -watch      watch current dir for source changes and compile -es6, --harmony  used with -run, uses node --harmony -nm, -nomap      do not generate sourcemap
-    -noval           skip name validation
+    -noval           skip property name validation
-    -u, -use vX.Y.Z  select LiteScript Compiler Version to use (devel) -d, -debug       enable full compiler debug log file at 'out/debug.log' -run -debug      when -run used with -debug, launch compiled file with: node --debug-brk
+    -D NAME -D NAME  Defines names for preprocessing with #ifdef -u, -use vX.Y.Z  select LiteScript Compiler Version to use (devel) -d, -debug       enable full compiler debug log file at 'out/debug.log' -run -debug      when -run used with -debug, launch compiled file with: node --debug-brk